sbgn/sbgn.github.io/pages/tutorials.md

 ## Creating your first SBGN-PD diagram in CellDesigner
 A popular software for drawing SBGN diagrams is [CellDesigner](https://www.celldesigner.org/).
 This Java-based application has a rich range of tools for building all sorts of systems biology diagrams and models.
-Here, we show how to use CellDesigner to create a basic SBGN Process Description diagram.
+Here, we show how to use CellDesigner to create a basic [SBGN Process Description](specifications.md#process-description-language) diagram.

 *Skill level: no prior experience.*

 <video src="https://rupertoverall.net/videos/SBGN_PD_CellDesigner_1_Creating.mp4v" type="video/mp4" controls style="max-width:640px;">

+CellDesigner can be downloaded from: [https://www.celldesigner.org/](https://www.celldesigner.org/)